kkeri/fluent-hs-demo/README.md

 ## Steps towards semantics

-In this section I introduce a few concepts that make the structure of the language more regular and modular.
+In this section I introduce a few concepts that make the structure of the language more regular and more modular.
-They will simplify the definition of the semantics and make it more general.
+They will simplify the definition of semantics.

 ### Polarity of terms